Part IV: Uncle Pio

 “In love our very mistakes don’t seem to be able to last long.”

 “Even memory is not necessary for love.
-There is a land of the living and a land of the dead and the bridge is love, the only survival, the only memory.”
+There is a land of the living and a land of the dead and the bridge is love, the only survival, the only meaning.”

 Read this book.
 Everyone.
 Re-read it.
 Give it as a present.